FaaNillaMikkuu/GithubAPIAndroidApp/README.md

-# GithubAPIAndroidAppWithRetrofit2
+# GithubApp

-Aplication Github Search from API with Retrofit
+(For Learning About Make Android APP)
+-SQLite
+-SharedPreferences Screen
+-Notification
+-AlarmManager
+-Content Provider

-Change your Key API Github on Gradle.properties
+Change your Key API Github on Gradle.properties if you want try this application